 Areas of expertise

-- Mentoring biomedicine students during the 3-yr degree programme, and participating actively in the planning of the curriculum.
+- Mentoring students in biomedicine students during the 3-yr degree programme

 Bone and energy metabolism